 The qualitative software program Dedoose was used to manage the data.
-The data were analyzed using grounded theory constant comparative analysis.
-This process entails four coding phases as described by Charmaz,18 Glaser19 in his work, and by Kamya and Poindexter.20 A second coder (a graduate student experienced in coding) was hired in addition to the principal investigator to independently analyze the data and to generate memos and codes.
+The data was analyzed using grounded theory constant comparative analysis.
+This process entails four coding phases (Charmaz, 2004; Glaser, 1967; Kamya & Poindexter, 2009).
+A second coder (a graduate student experienced in coding) was hired in addition to the principal investigator to independently analyze the data, and to generate memos and codes.
 The initial coding phase involved each rater independently reading the transcripts line by line and generating codes from excerpts of the transcripts.
 The principal investigator and graduate student compared the excerpts and the code names.
-If the excerpts and codes varied, the two discussed the rationale and looked for more evidence to substantiate the code or to reject the code.
+If the excerpts and codes varied, the two discussed the rationale, looked for more evidence to substantiate the code or to reject the code.
 This process continued until an agreed list of codes were identified.
-This list contained codes such as "interpreter using body language to develop trust with client," "provider looks only at client," "perceived anxiety in client."
-In the second phase the raters performed selective coding, a process that creates conceptual categories from the codes through a rereading of the transcripts, reviewing the codes, and combining and reorganizing codes when doing so strengthened the theme of the codes.
-This resulted in fewer codes, but the remaining codes seem to better capture the information; for example, self-taught techniques for developing trust, self-perception of interpreter as a bridge.
-In axial coding, the third phase, categories and subcategories were developed to show causal relationships, if any.
+This list contained codes such as: "interpreter using body language to develop trust with client", "provider looks only at client", "perceived anxiety in client".
+In the second phase the raters performed selective coding, a process that creates conceptual categories from the codes through a re-reading of the transcripts, reviewing the codes, combining and reorganizing codes when doing so strengthened the theme of the codes.
+This resulted in fewer codes, but the remaining codes seem to better capture the information, for example: self-taught techniques for developing trust, self-perception of interpreter as a bridge.
+In axial coding, the third phase, categories and sub-categories were developed to show causal relationships, if any.
 In the final phase major themes or stories emerged from the categories.
 The two raters then reviewed the coding process to ensure the validity of the findings.
 These findings and the coding process were critically peer reviewed by researchers not affiliated with the study to further ensure the findings' validity.